Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Kingsley's median income among taxpayers was $55,397 in financial year 2022.
+The Kingsley SA2's median income among taxpayers was $55,397 in financial year 2022.
 The average income stood at $71,303 during the same period.
-These figures compare to those for Greater Perth, which were $58,380 and $78,020 respectively.
-As of September 2025, based on a Wage Price Index growth of 14.2% since financial year 2022, estimated median income is approximately $63,263, and average income stands at around $81,428.
-According to census data, incomes in Kingsley cluster around the 60th percentile nationally.
-Income analysis shows that 30.1% of the population (4,154 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region showing 32.0% in the same category.
-After housing costs, residents retain 86.9% of their income.
+For Greater Perth, these figures were $58,380 and $78,020 respectively.
+Based on a Wage Price Index growth of 14.2% since financial year 2022, current estimates suggest approximately $63,263 for median income and $81,428 for average income as of September 2025.
+Census data indicates household, family, and personal incomes in Kingsley are around the 59th percentile nationally.
+Income analysis shows that 30.1% of the population (4,154 individuals) fall within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region showing 32.0% in the same category.
+After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income